slarry07/-CONTAINERIZATION-AND-CONTAINER-ORCHESTRATION/README.md

 ```

-This YAML configuration defines a Kubernetes Deployment named `signup-page` that manages a single replica of a containerized application.
+This YAML configuration defines a Kubernetes Deployment named `webapp` that manages a single replica of a containerized application.
 Let's break it down:

 `apiVersion`: apps/v1: This specifies the API version being used.
 In this case, it's apps/v1, which is commonly used for managing higher-level abstractions like Deployments, StatefulSets, and DaemonSets.